 All 12-step programs need to create an inclusive space for people with different religious values and beliefs.
 This is especially true because, when they participate, 12-step programs are just as effective for atheists as for theists.

-If you are an atheist struggling with a substance use disorder, the 12-step model can feel like a barrier to treatment.
-You want to find a way to heal without sacrificing your beliefs.
-Don’t give up!
-You have options.
-Spero Recovery follows a 12-step model that emphasizes connection to a higher power.
 Luckily, a higher power has many possible meanings, including love, psychology, the universe, and the community.
 Our treatment center offers both in-person and virtual sponsorships.
 An atheist entering treatment can utilize this to find someone with a shared perspective on religiosity.
 While the 12-step model is central to healing, Spero Recovery is willing to help pair patients with qualified therapists.
 As a person works through the steps, therapy can guide them through their emotions.
 For people with a history of religious trauma, this is especially important.
 Spero Recovery cares about your well-being.
 To start your journey toward recovery, contact us today!